Fatigue – how do you get your energy back

 - poor quality or quantity of SLEEP – lack of consistency!

-- poor diet – junk food just dosen’t provide what our body needs to run, its the wrong fuel
+- poor diet – junk food just doesn’t provide what our body needs to run, its the wrong fuel

 - food intolerances & leaky gut